German Jewish Children's Aid

 The German Jewish Children's Aid (GJCA) (this is its complete name) was an organization, based in America, which acted as the receiving organization for unaccompanied (and some orphaned) Jewish children emigrating primarily from Germany to the United States.
-It was in charge of posting bonds for the refugee children, (thereby preventing their becoming public charges), obtaining visas, arranging their transfer to the USA and caring for them after arrival.
+It was in charge of posting bonds for the refugee children, (thereby preventing their becoming public charges), obtaining visas, arranging their transfer to the US and caring for them after arrival.
 Since 1934, the organization had helped hundreds of distressed refugee children resettle in USA.
 After November 1942, it was renamed "European Jewish Children's Aid."

 History

 The purpose of the German Jewish Children's Aid (GJCA) was to act as the receiving organization for unaccompanied or orphaned Jewish children emigrating primarily from Germany to the United States.
 It worked to provide visas and other necessary transit papers and acted as financial sponsor for the children (to avoid their "becoming a public charge") so that they could obtain those visas.
 It also obtained "foster home" placement or other housing for those children.

 The German Jewish Children's Aid Society was formed in New York in 1934 by a coalition consisting of the New York Foundation, the Baron de Hirsch Fund, B'nai B'rith, the Hofmeimer Foundation, the American Jewish Committee and the Women's Committee of the American Jewish Congress.
 These organizations contributed the funds for the GJCA.
 Cecilia Razovsky was elected Executive Secretary of the organization at the time of its founding.

 All the children came unaccompanied; the parents were forced to stay behind in Germany or Austria or were dead.
 Most of these parents were murdered by the Nazis.